-Baking with low carb flour and baking well can be difficult.
+Baking beautiful, delectable creations with low carb flour can be difficult.

-See, you can’t just swap out that conventional all-purpose stuff with one of the low carb gluten free flours below, and expect that favorite cookie recipe to turn out just like Mom’s…
+See, you can’t just swap conventional all purpose flour with one of the low carb gluten free flours below, and expect that favorite cookie recipe to turn out just like Mom’s.

-Use this table of contents to quickly skip to the section you’re looking for:
+So, here’s the skinny on low carb flour –including everything you need to know for low carb baking perfection.
+Use this table of contents to skip to the low carb flour you’re looking for:

 - Coconut Flour